 When Russia invaded Ukraine, a lot of us felt anger, despair, and helplessness – including 38 Degrees staff and supporters.
 But because we’re a people-powered movement, we turned those feelings into action.
 Within days our staff team had empowered tens of thousands of 38 Degrees supporters to pressure the government to waive visas for refugees and write to their MP to demand proper resettlement funding for local councils.
 Together we raised almost £70,000 for our partners the Refugee Council and made a donation to Black Women for Black Lives to support other vulnerable refugees.
 In moments like this, we want to do the most good we can and – as a movement of millions – we have that ability.

-Today, we’re advertising several roles to grow the 38 Degrees team in line with our new strategy and, as CEO, I wanted to say a few words about what these jobs are, why we’re hiring, and why – if you’re passionate about making our country a fairer, more sustainable place, where we respect one another’s differences and build on the values we share – 38 Degrees is the place for you.
+We’re advertising several roles to grow the 38 Degrees team in line with our new strategy.
+If you’re passionate about making our country a fairer, more sustainable place, where we respect one another’s differences and build on the values we share – 38 Degrees is the place for you.

 The roles are varied but all have one thing in common: like every member of our team, they’ll be laser-focused on creating impact by uniting, mobilising, and amplifying our supporters’ voices.
 There are two million of them, in every constituency in the country.
 They vote for all parties, and none.
 They work in all walks of life.
 Some are struggling to get by, others are doing okay.
 All care passionately about improving their communities and their country.
 We are powered by them, and everything we do is focused on creating opportunities for them to make their voices heard.